futureofcoding/futureofcoding.org/drafts/dctp.md

 ## Interactivity

-The above animations are neat, but they are static in the sense that movies are static: no interactivity.
+The above animations are neat, but there's no interactivity.
 We want to be able to press, click, type, and play with our screens.
 Let's go deeper into the DCTP rabbithole.

 ### Behaviors and Events